 WCS - Effective December 2015, WCS entered an Agreed Order with the TCEQ with regard to the disposition of certain U.S. Department of Energy ("DOE") waste currently stored at the WCS facility.
 WCS entered into the Agreed Order as the licensee of the storage facility, and DOE entered into a similar order with the TCEQ as the owner of the waste.
 WCS asserts that the alleged violations set forth in the orders are due to the acts and omissions of DOE and its contractor.
 WCS expects to work with TCEQ and DOE to develop a compliance plan regarding the stored waste.
 While the cost of the compliance plan is not currently estimable, the amount of such compliance costs could be material.
-On October 21, 2015 the U.S. Nuclear Regulatory Commission ("NRC") Office of Investigations commenced an investigation of WCS's handling of the DOE waste described above.
-WCS cooperated fully, and the matter was concluded with no formal demands or claims by the NRC.
 WCS believes the DOE or its contractor is required to reimburse WCS for its cost to comply with the Agreed Order and the NRC investigation under the terms of the storage contract and pursuant to law, and as such we believe the cost of compliance with the Agreed Order and the NRC investigation should not have a material effect on our consolidated financial condition, results of operations or liquidity.
-DOE has generally paid for the costs to comply.
-On April 28, 2016 WCS filed with the DOE an administrative claim under the Federal Tort Claims Act related to this matter.
+DOE has generally paid for the costs to comply and as of October 1, 2017, DOE entered into new contracts with WCS to provide for continued funding of activities related to the storage of the DOE waste during the development of the compliance plan.

-Other - We have also accrued approximately \$5.9 million at June 30, 2017 for other environmental cleanup matters.
+Other - We have also accrued approximately \$5.6 million at September 30, 2017 for other environmental cleanup matters.